Elevate Your API Security Beyond the Basics

 return False

 Outdated API documentation can lead to misuse or unintended vulnerabilities.
-If you make any changes to an API, you need to reflect those changes in your documentation.
-Every endpoint, including those meant for internal use, should be documented.
-This ensures developers are aware of the correct usage and potential risks.
+When you change an API, update your documentation as well to reflect those changes.
+Additionally, document every endpoint, including those for internal use, to help developers understand proper usage and potential risks.

 // Example input validation